 Accuracy of WHOIS Records

-A line/bar graphic showing the ongoing accuracy on a quarter by quarter basis, rather than as a pie chart, would be more helpful.
+Rather than as a pie chart, a line/bar graphic showing the ongoing accuracy on a quarter by quarter basis would be more helpful.
 Furthermore, it would be interesting to see WHOIS accuracy trends on a per top level domain basis, thus showing which top level domains are more likely to be trusted.

 A line/bar graphic showing the ongoing accuracy on a quarter by quarter basis, rather than as a pie chart, would be more helpful for the Number of UDRP and URS Decisions against gTLD Registrants.

 Furthermore, it would be interesting to note why registrars are, voluntarily or involuntarily, deaccredited.
-Was that due to high ICANN fees, noncompliance/legal, technical, lack of interest, etc?
+Was that due to high ICANN fees, noncompliance/legal issues, technical incompetence, lack of interest, etc?

-Further Metrics on page 14 and 15 of the report are absolutely supported.
+The ALAC absolutely supports the further proposals of metrics on page 14 and 15 of the report.